 But before we get to grips with the best of Normandy’s fromage selection, it may be useful to explore the five main groups of French cheese you’re likely to encounter when on vacation.
-The number of choices on offer in a fromagerie (cheese shop) can be overwhelming, but merchants will usually divide their counter selection into five groups, starting with fromage de chevre (goat’s milk cheese).
-Cheese made from goat’s milk is usually creamy and both sweet and a little salty when fresh, but hardens and gets saltier as it matures and dries out.
-Meanwhile, fromage a pate persillee translates to “marbled” or “blue cheese,” so called because the veins often resemble persil (parsley).
+The number of choices on offer in a fromagerie (cheese shop) can be overwhelming.
+Still, merchants will usually divide their counter selection into five groups, starting with fromage de chevre (goat’s milk cheese).
+Cheese made from goat’s milk is usually creamy and both sweet and a little salty when fresh but hardens and gets saltier as it matures and dries out.
+Meanwhile, fromage a pate persillee translates to “marbled” or “blue cheese,” so-called because the veins often resemble persil (parsley).
 Fromage a pate molle is “soft cheese,” molded and rind-washed.
 The most famous example being, of course, Camembert, which for many is synonymous with French cheese.
-Fromage a pate demi-dure is “semi-hard cheese,” uncooked and pressed while fromage a pate dure – “hard cheese” – is always cooked and pressed.
+Fromage a pate demi-dure is “semi-hard cheese,” uncooked and pressed, while fromage a pate dure – “hard cheese” – is always cooked and pressed.

 This is a soft white-rinded cows’ milk cheese, similar to Camembert but with slightly drier skin.
 The aromas from the cheese are best described as mushroomy and delicately earthy.
 Since the cheese is fashioned in the shape of a heart, it has become very popular with couples wishing the celebrate marriages and anniversaries, using the cheese as a tasty ceremonial decoration!
 Delicious at any occasion, we’d serve a good Neufchâtel with Champagne, the acidity providing a lovely foil to the saltiness of the cheese.

 Pont-l’Évêque competes with Camembert for the title of Normandy’s most celebrated cheese.
 It is certainly one of the region’s oldest; Pont-l’Évêque has been made in Normandy since the 12th century.
 It was supposedly made first by Cistercian monks who had settled near the city of Caen.
 Today this soft cheese is light-tawny colored, with a whiff of the farmyard floor.
-It is a washed-rind cheese, often with cider or peri at the discretion of the cheese maker.
+It is a washed-rind cheese, often with cider or peri, at the discretion of the cheesemaker.
 The texture can be slightly chewy, complemented by its creaminess and the pungent aromas of forest floor and mushrooms.
 The cheese is named after a bridge in a small seaside town between the Norman towns of Liseux and Deauville, although you’ll find it all over France today.
-A really good example begs to be served with ripe, hedonistic claret – Pomerol perhaps?
+A perfect example begs to be served with ripe, hedonistic claret – Pomerol, perhaps?